zchyde/brooklinebooksmith.com/_landing_pages/thank-you.md

 ---

 Thank you for your Subscription!.
+Your transaction has been completed, and a receipt for your purchase has been emailed to you.
+You may log into your account at www.paypal.com to view details of this transaction.